Comprehensive Guide to Different Types of Tires

 They also have to last long enough to get you home in case of a flat tire, which can be 120 miles or more from where you had the flat.

-Manufacturers put all those belts in there for a reason: The more belts there are, the stronger the sidewalls can be, making trailer tires stronger than car tires and better able to handle heavier loads.
+Manufacturers put all those belts in there for a reason: The more belts, the stronger the sidewalls can be, making trailer tires stronger than car tires and better able to handle heavier loads.

 To make up for that strength, trailer tires need stiffer rims; otherwise, they’d bulge out too much at high speeds.

-So when you buy a used trailer and need new tires, you probably have to buy new rims too.
+So, when you buy a used trailer and need new tires, you probably also have to buy new rims.

 Three basic types of tires are used to pull trailers: Continuous, Interco, and Bias Ply.

 Continuous tires have a layer of steel mesh or cord underneath the tread.
-They are sometimes called belted tires; the continuous layer is the belt in the “belted tire.”
+They are sometimes called belted tires; the constant layer is the belt in the “belted tire.”

 Interco tires have two belts under the tread.
-Mostly they are made by putting two layers of rubber onto a cord carcass, with one layer on each side of the cord.
+They are mostly made by putting two layers of rubber onto a cord carcass, with one layer on each side of the cord.

 The cords are visible on the outside at low inflation pressure.
-The cords can be seen through the rubber at higher inflation pressure as a darker area running around the tread block.
+At higher inflation pressure, they can be seen through the rubber as a darker area running around the tread block.

 These tires sometimes have a metal cap over each tread block to reinforce them.

-Interco tires are designed to carry heavier loads than continuous tires with less stiffening structural members (belt or ply) inside the tire and be run at higher inflation pressures.
+Interco tires are designed to carry heavier loads than continuous tires, have less stiffening structural members (belt or ply) inside the tire, and be run at higher inflation pressures.

 They are designed for longevity and durability for trucks with severe duty applications, such as logging and construction equipment, dump trucks, etc., which often carry heavier loads than cars and light trucks.